playlyfe/playlyfe-java-sdk/README.md

     }
 });
 ```
-Of Course you can just create a class that implements the Callback Interface and handle all the errors from that one class and initiate that class on subsequent requests to make things simpler.
+You can just create a class that implements the Callback Interface and handle all the errors from that one class and initiate that class on subsequent requests to make things simpler.
 ```java
 public class ErrorHandler implements Callback {
     @Override